Filling gaps in Hardy fields: Isomorphism of Maximal Hardy Fields

 The cardinality of any Hardy field extending $\R$ is $2^{\aleph_0}$.
 By Theorem~\ref{mt}, all maximal Hardy fields are $\eta_1$ and thus $\aleph_1$-saturated as real closed ordered fields; in particular, under $\operatorname{CH}$ they are all isomorphic as ordered fields.
 However, they are not $\aleph_1$-saturated as ordered {\em differential\/} fields, since their constant field $\R$ isn't.
 Thus to show they are isomorphic (under $\operatorname{CH}$), we need to argue in a different way, and this is what we do in this section.

-\begin{lemma} Let $K$ be a countable closed $H$-field with archimedean constant field~$C$, let $L$ be a closed $H$-field with constant field $\R$ and small derivation, and assume $L$ is~$\eta_1$.
+\begin{lemma} Let $K$ be a countable closed $H$-field with archimedean constant field~$C$, let $L$ be a closed $H$-field with constant field $\R$, and assume $L$ is~$\eta_1$.
 Let $E$ be an $\upo$-free $H$-subfield of $K$, and let $i\colon E \to L$ be an $H$-field embedding.
 Then~$i$ extends to an $H$-field embedding $K \to L$.

 \end{lemma} \begin{proof} We identify $C$ in the usual (and only possible) way with a subfield of $\R$, and note that then $i$ is the identity on $C_E\subseteq \R$.
 Then [ADH, 10.5.15, 10.5.16] yield an extension of $i$ to an $H$-field embedding $E(C) \to L$ that is the identity on~$C\subseteq \R$.
 The $H$-subfield $E(C)$ of $K$ is $\d$-algebraic over $E$, so is $\upo$-free.
 Replacing~$E$ by~$E(C)$ we reduce to the case that $C_E=C$.
 Recall that $\eta_1$-ordered sets are $\aleph_1$-saturated.
 Hence [ADH, 16.2.3] applies and gives the desired conclusion. \end{proof}